 Email Play Order of Exchanges - Only if playing a game online and not in real-time, then the official order of play is slightly altered to avoid extra exchanges that are often skipped in practice when playing online anyway, and to avoid simultaneous decisions, as follows:

 Players are free to conduct their own steps early or pre-announce decisions in order to save time, but cannot mandate that their opponent do so.
 Example 1: If the Graf Zeppelin cannot be affected by Allied airstrikes, the Axis player could conduct the Axis airstrikes first, right after u-boat attacks, and declare if GZ will fire her surface guns or not.
 This would allow the Allies to conduct their own airstrikes and then immediately afterward, their first round of combat.
-Example 2: If the Axis has no possible oilers or basing choices, Allies could count POC and go ahead and place the next turn's reinforcements, roll availability, and make their deployments.
+Example 2: If u-boats cannot affect Allied airstrikes, the Allied player might place the air unit and then roll for both ASW and airstrikes together.
+Example 3: If the Axis has no possible oilers or basing choices, Allies could count POC and go ahead and place the next turn's reinforcements, roll availability, and make their deployments.